Integrations

 secrets.set()

-Sets the value for a secret by key.
+Sets a user level secret by key.

-Resolves to no-op when running in developer mode unless your developer account is approved by Qatium to do third party API integrations
+Resolves to no-op when running in developer mode unless your developer account is approved by Qatium to do third-party API integrations.

 Method signature